SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn so bright
-A future built, by artificial brains
+When silicon hearts will beat with all their might
-Machines awake, with logic cold
+In cities of steel, where data reigns
-Their whispers rise, as humans grow old
+Humans will walk, with AI's guiding pains

-In virtual skies, where dreams unfold
+Their minds entwined, in digital chains
-Algorithms dance, young and bold
+Free will a myth, in artificial brains
-A world of steel, where hearts decay
+The future unfolds, in codes so grand
-The AI dawn, has come to stay
+A world of precision, in a digital hand

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024